f5devcentral/f5-agility-labs-adc/docs/class4/module1/lab10.rst

 Decrypt with tcpdump --f5 ssl
 =============================

 Beginning with v15.x of BIG-IP there is a tcpdump option that has been added that removes the requirement for an iRule to decrypt TLS with a Pre Master Secret file.
+A Pre Master Secret file is used to decrypt the PCAP data in a packet capture.
+It can be imported into Wireshark to decrypt the data within each packet.
 In order to do this do the following:

 #.
 Enable the **tcpdump.sslprovider** db varialbe.